ligato/docs/docs/plugins/vpp-plugins.md

   - socket client
   - shared memory

-By default the GoVPP connects using the `socket client`.
-This option can be changed using the environment variable `GOVPPMUX_NOSOCK` with a fallback to `shared memory`.
-In that case, the plugin connects to that VPP instance which uses the default shared memory segment prefix.
+By default, GoVPP connects to VPP using the `socket client`.
+This option can be changed using the environment variable of `GOVPPMUX_NOSOCK`, with a fallback to `shared memory`.
+In the shared memory case, the plugin connects to the VPP instance that uses the default shared memory segment prefix.

-The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the VPP agent.
-In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
-The prefix must be included in the GoVPPMux configuration file `govpp.conf` with the key `shm-prefix` and the value matching the VPP shared memory prefix name.
+The default behaviour assumes that there is only a single VPP running in an environment together with the VPP agent.
+In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the SHM prefix in order to connect to the desired VPP instance.
+The prefix must be included in the GoVPPMux configuration file, [govpp.conf][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.

 ### Multiplexing

 The `NewAPIChannel` call returns a new API channel for communication with VPP via the `GoVPP` core.
 It uses default buffer sizes for the request and reply go channels.
 By default both are 100 messages long.

 A user plugin could blast configuration requests in bulk mode which could overload VPP.
-To avoid these situations, it is recommended one use `NewAPIChannelBuffered` and increase the buffer size for requests.
-This is useful since the buffer for responses is also used to carry VPP notifications and statistics which can burst in size and frequency on occassion.
+To avoid these situations, it is recommended that one use `NewAPIChannelBuffered`, and increase the buffer size for requests.
+This is useful since the buffer for responses is also used to carry VPP notifications and statistics, which can burst in size and frequency on occasion.
 By increasing the reply channel buffer size, the probability of dropping messages from VPP decreases at the cost of an increased memory footprint.

 ### Trace

 The duration of a VPP binary API call can be measured using the trace feature.
-Data is logged after every event (e.g. resynchronization, new interfaces, bridge domains, fib entries etc.).
+Data is logged after every event such as resynchronization, new interfaces, bridge domains, and fib entries.

 Enable trace in the `govpp.conf`: